• Skip to primary navigation

 • Add meatballs back to gravy, and stir to coat.

-• Serve alone or over warm butter egg noodles.
+• Serve alone or over warm butter egg noodles or mashed potatoes.

 Notes